lingxitong/Digepath/README.md

 4. Install Other Modules
 `pip install`

+5. Download CAMEL-Digepath features from Google Drive

-5.Run ROI-tasks using Digepath features
+5.Run Linear-Probe, KNN and Few-shot using Digepath features `python `
-`python `
-6.Run ROI-tasks using UNI features